nicktu12/palette-picker/README.md

 ## Getting Started

 Palette Picker was created using jQuery, Node.js and Express.
-To install Palette Picker locally, clone down this repository and use node or nodemon to start the server.js file, which serves a static HTML page containing the application.
+To install Palette Picker locally, clone down this repository, install dependencies with `npm install` in the command line, and use node or nodemon to start the server.js file, which serves a static HTML page containing the application.

 ```
 node server.js